Care Home Resource Hub

 Disposal of medicines and waste reduction

-- Cytotoxic and cytostatic drugs disposal - under review
+- Cytotoxic and cytostatic drugs disposal - Review date June 2024

 General guidance/resources to support medicines optimisation

-- Pro-forma for Prescriber Amendments to Medication – review September 2021
+- Pro-forma for Prescriber Amendments to Medication – review date extended to September 2023

 Condition specific resources;

-- Anticoagulant therapy (warfarin) in the care home setting - review May 2021
+- Anticoagulant therapy (warfarin) in the care home setting - review date extended to May 2023

-- Warfarin quick reference guide - review March 2021
+- Warfarin quick reference guide - review date extended to March 2023

 - Antipsychotics in people living with dementia (NICE KTT7)